 The ‘Weeping Mirror’ of the Water Maidens

-On a whim, partly because I had all the spell components at hand, and partly because I fell in love with the ritual itself upon reading it, I decided to add Sasha Ravitch’s latest Patreon gem to an already busy list of magical and devotional practices for the weekend – the crafting of the ‘Weeping Mirror’, « a visionary scrying tool blessed by rusalki on Holy Sunday ».
-Having an established relationship with the Willow Tree already, I was much eager to craft such a beautiful tool with the hallowing of water-spirits.
+On a whim, partly because I had all the spell components at hand, and partly because I fell in love with the ritual itself upon reading it, I decided to add Sasha Ravitch’s latest Patreon post to an already busy list of magical and devotional practices for the weekend – the crafting of the ‘Weeping Mirror’, « a visionary scrying tool blessed by rusalki on Holy Sunday ».
+Having an established relationship with the Willow Tree already, I was much eager to craft such a tool with the hallowing of water-spirits.
 I am partial about sharing pictures of the finished implement, but I can certainly provide a few from the ritual itself.

 The magic went beautifully, and lended such immediate results I was the first taken aback by its success.
 Upon arriving on the river bank that is one of my places of power, and which was to be the ideal place to consecrate the Mirror where water meets the land, I realized I had forgotten the honey cakes and white cloth for the rusalki.
 So I improvised, and made sure to make do with what I had, taking some extra care into laying out the offerings of white flowers and sunwise drizzled honey in the best aesthetically pleasing way possible, for beauty is important.
 As I presented the offering and asked for the rusalki’s blessing on my mirror, two wild geese suddenly appeared out of nowhere, gliding on the surface of the river, and holding my gaze, looking straight at me, feasted on the petals and branches I had given back to the water.
 It stopped my breath for a second, and after a few moments they silently left me to complete the aspersion part of the ritual to awaken the triplicity of white, green and red bloods.
 I then packed my belongings away (together with the litter I had collected upon cleaning the site), thanked the spirits, and took my leave.